 - Add sour cream and stir.

 - Add 1 cup of heavy cream and stir.

 - Return over low heat.
 Add milk to thin sauce a bit if needed.

-- Drain pasta and put in large bowl.
+- Cook pasta according to directions.
+Drain pasta and put in large bowl.

 - Pour sauce over pasta and toss to coat and combine.